ledenis/bullet-soft-doc/060_voronoi.md

 	    foreach other sorted_point by distance from current_point if distance > max_distance
-	            break # rest of sorted points too far, we're done with this current_point add new plane to planes, normal and distance = -(sorted_point - current_point) / 2 collect vertices (3-plane intersections) by planes that fall inside all planes only delete planes that fell outside
+	            break # rest of sorted points too far, we're done with this current_point add new plane to planes, normal and distance = (sorted_point - current_point) / 2 collect vertices (3-plane intersections) by planes that fall inside all planes only delete planes that fell outside
 	        max_distance = (furthest vertex from current_point) * 2
-	    we now have vertices and/by planes for one voronoi 3D shard, process vertices by plane (sort counter-clockwise, etc.) to get faces and edges
+	    we now have vertices and/by planes for one voronoi 3D shard, process vertices by plane to get faces and edges

-A 2D representation of the algorithm at the end of one iteration is shown below.
+For example, for 5 Voronoi cell points, a 2D representation of the algorithm at the end of one iteration (the outer *foreach* loop) is shown below.
 A shard is generated and is represented by the white area.
-The red point is the current_point, the black ones are the other Voronoi points which are sorted, the black and red lines represent the planes.
-The blue points represent the vertices at planes intersections.
+The red point is the *current_point*, the black ones are the other Voronoi points (which are *sorted_points*), the black and red lines represent the *planes*.
+The blue X represent the vertices at planes intersections.
+Note that the intersections which are *outside* the shard are not kept.
+In 3D, theses intersections would be formed by 3 planes.

 ![][intersection-done]

 This is a brute force method because it considers all Voronoi points, not only the neighbours.
 Another approach is to compute the Delaunay tetrahedralization, which connects points with tetrahedrons.
 From it, the Voronoi diagram can be extracted, since it is its dual graph.
-But the method detailed here does not use Delaunay tetrahedralization.
+But this approach is not discussed here, since the method detailed here does not use Delaunay tetrahedralization.

 The implementation